markrobinsonuzh/scRNA_pipelines_paper/README.md

 ## Pipeline results

 * The pipelines can be run and evaluated with the [pipeComp package](https://github.com/plger/pipeComp), which also includes [wrappers](https://github.com/plger/pipeComp/tree/master/inst/extdata) for all methods used.
+Unless indicated otherwise, the results were generated with the `biorxiv` branch of the package.

 * The compiled pipeline results (i.e. results of _pipeComp_) are available in the `data/` folder (their more detailed description will follow).

-* The wrappers for the different methods